Based in Sydney

 A: Please, tell us a bit more about yourself.
 What brought you into art?

-H: I studied graphic design and wanted to be a creative director at an Ad agency, but I got straight into being an art director at a big Australian fashion label, and they wanted me to shoot..
+H: I studied graphic design and wanted to be a creative director at an ad agency, but I got straight into being an art director at a big Australian fashion label, and they wanted me to shoot...
 So I then fell in love with shooting fashion, and have been a fashion/advertising photographer for 12 years now.
-Then Covid hit.
+Then covid hit.
 We wanted space in lockdown, so we sold our apartment, bought a house, and had space to create.
-This is when I started delving all my energies into painting.
+This was when I started delving all my energies into painting.

 A: What inspires you the most?

 H: Color & wowness, when those two things unite that’s the inspiration for me.

 A: Do you have any specific rituals while working (creating)?

 H: I always have music playing.
 Without music, nothing happens.